afd57/docker_workspace/introduction/Why we need Docker.md

 ## Docker concepts

-Docker is a platform for developers and sysadmins*(A **system administrator**, or **sysadmin**, is a person who is responsible for the upkeep, configuration, and reliable operation of computer systems)* to **build, run, and share** applications with containers.
+[Docker](https://github.com/docker/docker) is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

 The use of containers to deploy applications is called **containerization**.
 Containers are not new, but their use for easily deploying applications is.

 Containerization is increasingly popular because containers are: